-All children want to look their best when they head back to school this fall.
-Haircuts, new clothes, sports equipment, and supplies all help; but there is a lot of preparation that goes into getting ready for school, and proper dental care is one thing that shouldn’t be left off the back to school checklist.
+School is just around the corner, and all children want to look their best when they head back to the classroom.
+Haircuts, new clothes, sports equipment, and supplies all help; but there is a lot of preparation that goes into getting ready for school, and proper dental care is one thing that shouldn’t be left off the back to school checklist!

 Schedule a back-to-school dental visit: